Terminal-2 icon

 Identify a card at start and finish to calculate the amount due.

-When you make card acquisition requests, you get data to identify the customer.
+When you make Terminal API card acquisition requests, the responses provides data that you can use to identify the customer.

-For example, in a parking garage you can use the card acquisition data instead of issuing a parking pass:
+For example, in a parking garage you can use the card acquisition data instead of issuing a parking pass.
+This page illustrates how you could do that:

 1. Upon arrival, you identify the driver and record their time of arrival based on a card acquisition.
 Then you cancel the card acquisition.